-- (a) During the year or period certain fees were reduced.
-If such fee reductions had not occurred, the ratios would have been as indicated. - (b) Portfolio turnover rate is calculated on the basis of the Fund as a whole without distinguishing between classes of shares issued. - (c) Date of commencement of operations. - Calculated based on ending shares outstanding during the year or period. - Calculated based on average shares outstanding during the year or period, unless otherwise noted. - Not annualized for periods less than one full year. - Annualized for periods less than one full year. - Due to the short life of the Fund and significant cash inflows into the Institutional Class at the end of the year, the ratio of net investment income is not indicative of future results. - ^ Rounds to less than \$0.01.
+- During the period certain fees were reduced.
+If such fee reductions had not occurred, the ratios would have been as indicated.
+Portfolio turnover rate is calculated on the basis of the Fund as a whole without distinguishing between classes of shares issued. - - Date of commencement of operations. - Calculated based on average shares outstanding during the year or period, unless otherwise noted - Not annualized for periods less than one full year.
+Annualized for periods less than one full year. - Due to the short life of the Fund and significant cash inflows into the Institutional Class at the end of the year; the ratio of net investment income is not indicative of future results. - Rounds to less than \$0.01.
+Calculated based on ending shares outstanding during the period.